anandamous/ParkourCharacterController/README.md

 - **Wall Hop** - While Wall Running, press Space

 ## Credits/Sources:
-- DISCLAIMER: I have been working on this project for months, and there are likely several sources/credits that I forgot about.
+- **DISCLAIMER**: I have been working on this project for months, and there are likely several sources/credits that I forgot about.
 - **Fundamental Movement, Camera, and State Machine** - Followed along and modified code from [“The Godot FPS Project” tutorial on YouTube by StayAtHomeDev](https://www.youtube.com/watch?v=N-jh8qc8tJs&list=PLEHvj4yeNfeF6s-UVs5Zx5TfNYmeCiYwf&) (Up to Episode 17 - State Machine Falling)
 - **Sliding mechanic** - Took the concept of [Sliding like in Apex Legends | Godot tutorial #4 by PerfectioNH](https://youtu.be/vcGCdNsi9qE?si=9QgC8BH_esaK7Y07) and changed it up
 - **Wallrun and Wallhop mechanic** - Followed along and modified code from [Godot FPS Tutorial - Part 7 - Wallrunning by Skyvastern](https://youtu.be/kO9xM9GOZ_o?si=zIADwUhg7PdiCgss) and tweaked it